 The world is changing quickly and video conference calls (Zoom, Skype etc.) are becoming a big part of our everyday life.
 Do you feel nervous about using Zoom?
+Do you have Zoom anxiety?
 Don’t worry you are not alone!
 As a company that has been teaching English through video chat for many years, we have some good ideas about how to make video conference calls a less stressful experience.

 Let’s face it, video conference calls are weird